samdmarshall/pewpewthespells-com/readme.md

 ## Additional Tools

+### nginx
 While all content can be served directly by `ritual` using the Jester framework, it doesn't offer many of the common features of web-servers (such as logging and certificates).
 To do these things, I am running `nginx` as a reverse proxy to the `ritual` Jester application.
 This is to enhance the security and provice a more common interface for things like LetsEncrypt.

 I have included a copy of my `nginx` configuration file for reference to demonstrate how this works.

+### linkcheck
+To validate that all of the links on my website are working and pointed at valid locations; i wrote a small tool to check that for me [linkcheck](https://github.com/samdmarshall/linkcheck).
+This software is also written in nim, and should just require a `nimble build` to build it once cloned locally.
+It takes a single parameter of a http server address to check, eg: `./linkcheck "http://localhost:5000/"